mcrojo/iFunMed/README.md

 iFunMedAnno.output <- processFunMed(GEMoutput = vem.GEM.anno, DEMoutput = vem.DEM.anno)
 ```

-### 3. `processFunMed` Output and Model Parameters
+### 3. `processFunMed` Outputs and Model Parameters

-From the fitting without and with annotation, `processFunMed` will summarize the information from `vemDirectSS` and `vemMedSS`.
+From the fitting with and without annotation, `processFunMed` will summarize the information from `vemDirectSS` and `vemMedSS`.
 `iFunMedNull.output` and `iFunMedAnno.output` are lists with the following information:

-- Convergency: Number of iterations and convergency status for direct and indirect efect models.
+- Convergency: Number of iterations and convergency status for direct and indirect effect models.
 - Parameters: Direct and indirect effect estimated model parameters.
 - PostProb: Posterior Probability of  inclusion (non-zero effect size) and FDR-corrected values for direct and indirect efect models.